-Please refer to the graduation checklist provided by the UC Graduate School:
+Please refer to the graduation checklist provided by the UC Graduate School: Graduation checklist information.
+Refer to submission information listed above to meet deadlines.

 Graduate Student Awards

 The Biomedical Engineering Program annually presents awards to exceptional graduating PhD students.
 These awards, which include a cash prize and certificate, are decided by the BME Graduate Committee based on letters of nomination from students' advisors and students' accomplishments during their graduate studies, as described in their curriculum vitae.